DsSoft-Byte/iOSBridge/README.md

 Next-Generation iCu Unlocker follow-up.
 Proudly presenting, iOSBridge (10).

+iOSBridge 25.09.2024 Functionality Notice: Bypass Server is down, I am working on it to host it locally for a small user fee of 5 Bucks for a Lifetime app license.
+Other App functionality is unaffected.

 URGENT SECURITY PATCH 10.0.0.7 (10/11/2023)

 **Important Note:** All of you should use [this](https://github.com/DsSoft-Byte/iOSBridge/releases/download/v10.0.7-1/iCu.X.Installer.exe) installer, if you wish to try the beta grab the newest iCu X.exe artifact and overwrite the existing iCu X.exe file.